 With such insight, you can work to improve your products and services.

 Best Practices in Retention Messaging

 1. Define "Inactivity"

-Telecom companies will message their customers after 30 days of inactivity.
+Telecom companies will contact their customers after 30 days of inactivity.
 Their definition of inactivity is 30 days of non-engagement.
-Before you can formulate a strategy for retention messaging, you need to define "Inactivity."
+Before you can formulate a strategy for retention messaging, you need to define "inactivity."